kaiwang13/EHRFormer/README.md

 ## Data Preparation

 - Prepare your EHR data as a DataFrame and feature information JSON files.
+- 2 generated example dataframes (n=1000) are provided for pretraining and finetuning step, respectively.
 - Update the configuration files in `configs/` (e.g., `pretrain.json`, `finetune.json`) with the correct paths:
   - `"df_path"`: Path to your EHR DataFrame.
   - `"feat_info_path"`: Path to the feature info JSON.